isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-researching-s-rajaratnam.md

 The challenge going forward is how the national archives can bring all its resources together to engage the public.
 It must be a place not only of reflection, but also of imagination.
 It must not become merely a venue for scholarly research, but a platform for public discussion: to help us understand the past, make sense of the present, and draw lessons for the future.

-Rajaratnam could not have described my thoughts on this subject more succinctly when he wrote in an unfinished speech I found among his private papers: “Coping with the future calls for a different kind of intellectual discipline – an imaginative leap, based on past facts, on how to shape a desirable future”.
+Rajaratnam could not have described my thoughts on this subject more succinctly when he wrote in an unfinished speech I found among his private papers: “Coping with the future calls for a different kind of intellectual discipline – an imaginative leap, based on past facts, on how to shape a desirable future.”

 <div style="background-color: white;">
 <br>